 Taste 0 - 9 Durability 0 - 9 Harvest 0 - 9 Size g/Fruit Description 7 4 4,5 15 - 16 French cultivation with the note of wild berries.
 Yield, size of the fruit and Shelf life of Mara des Bois is in the medium field, yet the taste is excellent.
-This variety is suitable for special markets such as catering, pastry shops or as a special feature in direct marketing.
+This varie- ty is suitable for special markets such as catering, pastry shops or as a special feature in direct marketing.
 6 5,2 5,5 16 - 18 Regarding the taste this is a very good variety with a firm and stable fruit.
 The size is rather underneath average.
 Yield is in the medium field.
 Favori convinces with a beautiful picture of the skin.
 With respect to the taste this is an interesting variety, especially for direct marketing.
 5,5 6 6 19 Interesting novelty with good flavor and attractive fruits.
-Suitable for all ways of marketing.
-5,2 5,8 6 18 - 20 Standard variety in protected cultivation.
-Florentina convinces with a very good combination of taste and yield.
-The fruits are firm and show a good durability.
-Florentina is suitable for all ways of marketing.
+Suitable for all ways of marketing 5,2 5,5 6,5 19 - 21 Well-flavoured variety with attractive fruits and good flavour.
+Very mildew prone!
 5,2 6 6 18 Interesting variety with a medium to good taste.
 The yield is high with fruits of medium size.
 The attractive looking fruits show a good durability.
 Murano is one of the standard varieties for Table Top systems 5 6 6,5 19 - 20 Profitable variety with medium red, glossy fruits.
 Furore produces fruits which are of medium size, evenly formed and with a beautiful picture of the skin.
 The taste of this variety is only of medium quality and slightly underneath average.
 Good variety for the wholesale market.
 4,8 5,5 7 19 - 21 High yield and a nice picture of the skin make this variety interesting.
 The fruits have a nice gloss to them and the firmness is very good.
-The taste is in the medium field.
+The taste is in the me- dium field.
 Malga is especially suitable for the wholesale market.
-4,6 6,5 6 18 - 20 A new, very healthy variety with an attractive looking skin.
-Yield is high with a medium to good taste.
-The variety is not very sensitive to mildew and more robust than other varieties against thrips.